 By the time you get to this section, you should have one or more ".pdf" files on your computer, phone, or tablet.
 The PDF format is a standard, and is pretty much world-wide in use.
 It was originally created by the Adobe Corporation.
 When viewed, a PDF document appears on your screen as close as possible to its appearance on the printed page.
 Note that MPHS documents are stored in PDF format as 8 1/2 x 11 inch pages, not A4 or any other European standard.

 On most systems, double-clicking on the PDF file should bring up a viewer for the document.
 On many computer systems, the reader is the Adobe Reader program.
 There are several other readers available for computers, phones, and tablets.
 One example is the Foxit reader, provided by a commercial company for free.
-(WARNING: When downloading a program like this be sure you are connected to the vendor website, and not just any "free downloads" website, as some so-called "free" sites can try to load dangerous software into your computer or phone.)
+(WARNING: When downloading a program like this be sure you are connected to the vendor website, and not just any "free downloads" website.
+Some so-called "free" sites can try to load dangerous software into your computer or phone.)

 PDF is a powerful document system.
 For many documents you read, you might not see all the features the format offers.
 A lot depends on the author or PDF creator.